Learning to Run: 10 Tips from a Run Coach

 1. Wear the right shoes.

 One of the best things about learning to run is that you don’t need a lot of equipment to get started.
 Your primary expense will be your running shoes.
 Since your legs and feet will carry you through, investing in good running shoes is crucial.
 The wrong shoes can lead to injuries, so getting fitted for the right shoes is essential.
-I recommend going to your local running store and getting fitted.
+I recommend going to your local running store and getting fitted to find the best running shoe for you.
 Usually, they will have you run on a treadmill and try different shoes to find the best fit for your gait and feet.

 Insider Tip: Last season’s running shoe colors are often on sale, so if you’re on a budget, go for these options.
 Usually, the older shoe models are just as good as the newer ones, so don’t let different colors deter you.